 Modern diesels need the oil changed!
 They have progressed to such small orifices and everything is so tight and measured down any foreign particles with likely cause damage.

 Your engine oil also cools and lubricates your turbo!
-Didn’t think of that did you!
-That thing is spinning at a bagillion (diesel technical term, it meas a lot) miles per hour It needs good clean 15W30 to run through it’s veins.
-I would say a lot turbo failure comes from poor regular maintenance.
+Didn’t think of that, did you?
+That thing is spinning at a bajillion (diesel technical term, it means a lot) miles per hour It needs a good clean 15W30 to run through its veins.
+I would say a lot of turbo failure comes from poor regular maintenance.

 - Look up the specific specifications for your diesel and follow them as best as you can.
 You can never go wrong doing what the engine maker says to do.

 - Check the oil often!
 You can’t go wrong taking a look.
 Often our equipment is very expensive.
 As a matter of fact, if it has a diesel engine guaranteed it costs a lot of money.
 You should take the time to check the oil before each use.
 No oil is a disaster and diesels always have leaks.
 Look for good color and thickness or viscosity.
 It should have a bit of tackiness if it drips like water, that’s not good.